IEntin/ClientServer/README.md

 Some of these:

+"StringTypeInTask" : [STRINGVIEW | STRING]\
+Algorithm selection.
+STRINGVIEW is slightly faster but with different memory allocation pattern.

 "ProcessRequestMethod" : ["Log", "Echo", "Test"]\
 'Log' is a business logic.\
 'Echo' allows to test multithreading, compression, and fifo.
 To check the results save client\